Industry

 “The pivot to digital can occasionally feel like it’s stripping away the personal touch that is so central to humanitarian aid.
 It can make processes feel more mechanical and less transparent.”

-To avoid these and other hazards, it’s important for aid groups to keep people front and center as they modernize.
+To avoid these and other hazards, it’s essential for aid groups to keep people at the forefront as they modernize.

 “Organizations need to involve actors in the field with their digitization plan,” Ayasrah said.
 “This creates a sense of ownership for those teams on the ground and helps ensure their compliance.
 Those tools and systems are only as good as the people using them — you always have to look at it from a ‘systems, people and process’ perspective, making sure that all of those align.”